is a 2006 Belgian production, set in Mongolia

 - Government Conspiracy: There was no plague among the livestock.
 It was a ploy to get the nomads off the land.

 - Green Aesop: Coal mining is bad.
-The mine sure does ruin the pristine beauty of the Mongolian steppe.
+The focus is on the effect the relocation has on people rather than destruction of nature, but the mine sure does ruin the pristine beauty of the Mongolian steppe.

 - Magical Realism: A realistic setting, in the Mongolian steppe and the sad little apartment community, but suffused with dreams and mysticism.